-The official languages of Morocco are two: traditional (or classical) Arabic and Berber, both completely different, the latter being the original language of the country and the former a product of the arrival of Islam in the 8th century.
+The official spoken languages of Morocco are three: French, traditional (or classical) Arabic and Berber, the latter being the original language of the country and the former a product of the arrival of Islam in the 8th century.

 There are several dialects such as Tarifit or Tashelhit, although by far the most widely spoken is colloquial Arabic, also known as Dariya.
 So much so that its use is more extensive than traditional Arabic, even though it is the one recognized as official and the only one allowed for cases such as official speeches or trials.
 It is a dialect whose basis is classical Arabic, although it is also influenced by those languages that have left their mark on the country throughout its history (Berber, other variations of Arabic, French and even Spanish).

 In short, classical Arabic is the original one, the one that is embodied in the Koran, while Dariya is a modified version that has been impregnated by other linguistic cultures and the preferred option for Moroccans to communicate among themselves.

 Arabic alphabet letters from the Koranic verses on the walls of a madrasa

 Does this mean that we should take a Spanish-dariya dictionary with us when we travel to Morocco?
 Not at all, because as a result of the protectorate, the Moroccans also have a profound knowledge of French and, to a lesser extent, of Spanish and because, let’s be frank, no Moroccan who is proud of himself will be prevented from using the language to offer his products or services.